RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 - Any mod that changes fruit prices, but this conflict will mostly be unnoticeable to the player

+# New Features in Seasons 19

 ## Growth

 The growth system in Seasons 19 has received a revamp.
 No longer is every year the same and neither is success predetermined.
 Look out for bad weather destroying your crops, whether it be frost or droughts.
-Also plan a year ahead to keep your fields nutricious using crop rotation.
+Crop rotation plays a large role in keeping the fields full of nutrients and ensuring good yields, so plan ahead by using the crop rotation planner.

 ### Improved weeds